candracodes/homework-01/README.md

 * Title changed from `website` to `Horiseon | Homepage`
 * New semantic tags of `header` and `nav` added; removed unneccesary `<div>` with header class
 * Comments added for ease of understanding and explanation for future dev team members
+* Made hero a section rather than a div
+* Replaced benefits div with an article/sidebar element
+* Removed excessive benefit classes in exchange for individual sections within the article
+* Replaced footer div with semantic footer tag
+* Alt tags added to all images and links
+* Hover action added to all anchors for intui

 ## Significant Changes Made to Application | CSS